Linux Mint: Ubuntu-based editions

-Beginning with the release of Linux Mint 19, the KDE edition was officially discontinued; however, the KDE 17.x and 18.x releases were supported until 2019 and 2021, respectively.

 Cinnamon (Edge) Edition

 In addition to its regular ISO images, Linux Mint sometimes provides an "edge" ISO image for its latest release.
 This image ships with newer components such as the kernel to be able to support the most modern hardware chipsets and devices.
 As of Linux Mint 22 series, there are no edge editions and instead use the latest HWE kernel series if available.